 A leadership style in which leaders encourage, inspire and motivate employees to innovate and create change that will help grow and shape the future success of the company. cio.com

 This is exactly what servant leadership does!
 More importantly, servant leadership provides how to do this.
-Servant leadership inspires and motivates employees through listening, empathy, persuasion, foresight (showing people a better future) and commitment to growth.
+Servant leadership inspires and motivates employees through listening, persuasion, empathy, foresight (showing people a better future) and commitment to their growth.
 In this way servant leadership provides the “here’s how to do it” of leadership.

 4. Ensures meaningful stability during times of rapid change

 The original servant leader essay was written by Robert K. Greenleaf in 1970 and the essential qualities of servant leadership have remained the same since then.

 In many ways, servant leadership is even more relevant today than it was when it was first conceived.
 This stability and durability provides a powerful basis from which to navigate the changes that we are experiencing.

 There is plenty of weighty research that show the business impact of servant leadership.
 There’s a clear and compelling connection from employee engagement, through employee commitment and growth (and employee retention), to increasing personal contribution and on to improved business metrics.

 For one of the more easily digestible articles on this topic, take a look at this Washington Post article on servant leadership.

 First, it’s important to note that there are many misconceptions regarding the cons of servant leadership, these are rooted in misconceptions of servant leadership itself.

 Here are a few of the biggest misconceptions about servant leadership: